 3. Operating as a sole proprietorship and self-financing your business damage your personal credit score.
 Sole proprietors frequently turn to self-funding through personal credit cards or cash reserves because their business credit options are limited.
 The resulting damage to your personal credit score will severely limit your ability to build business credit when you finally get around to forming a separate legal entity.

 4. A sole proprietorship sends a negative marketing message.
-The biggest potential customers, suppliers, and marketing partners all look at your company’s structure before deciding to work with you.
-Operating this way broadcasts the message that you don’t expect enough profits to incorporate.
+Before working with you, the biggest potential customers, suppliers, and marketing partners look at your company’s structure.
+This way broadcasts the message that you don’t expect enough profits to incorporate.
 Why expose yourself to that kind of opportunity cost, especially at a time when you can least afford it?

 ESCAPE THE SOLE PROPRIETORSHIP TRAP WITH CONFIDENCE.

-If you are outside the U.S. and looking to expand your e-commerce business to multiple U.S. platforms (Amazon, eBay, Walmart…), you will want a U.S. LLC which provides many benefits.
-The key is the time frame for EIN (45 business days) and the strategy’s execution, tax treaty details, sales tax compliance, and more.
-The good news is NCP can help you launch your U.S. company with confidence.
+If you are outside the U.S. and looking to expand your e-commerce business to multiple U.S. platforms (Amazon, eBay, Walmart…), you will want a U.S. LLC taxed as a U.S. taxpayer resulting in a W-9 being filed.
+The key is working with a company like NCP that has expertise in working with the Amazon and Walmart platforms. is the time frame for EIN (45 business days), the strategy’s execution, tax treaty details, sales tax compliance, and more.
+The good news is that NCP can help you confidently launch your U.S. company.

-There’s a way out of ALL of these real-world risks (and others that we don’t even have time to talk about here).
-NCP has hassle-free solutions in place to quickly and affordably get them all handled – so you can start 2022 with complete confidence.
+There’s a way out of ALL of these real-world risks (and others we don’t even have time to discuss here).
+NCP has hassle-free solutions to quickly and affordably get them all handled – so you can start 2023 with complete confidence.

-When you form a new entity before 2021, the key is that you MUST form a COMPLETE FORMATION for your business, so you have real protection.
-If you file articles or get one of those $ 99 tripwires offers to get you in the door, there is ZERO protection with that approach.
-If you are outside the U.S. looking to do business in the U.S., see the details below for your best options.
+When you form a new entity before 2022, the key is to form a COMPLETE FORMATION for your business so you have real protection.
+If you file articles or get one of those $ 99 tripwire offers to get you in the door, there is ZERO protection with that approach.
+If you are outside the U.S. and looking to do business in the U.S., see the details below for your best options.

-Go to this page if you are a U.S. resident to learn about our LLC and corporate formations.
-If you are outside the U.S., keep in mind the extra time frame to apply for an EIN.
-Learn more here.
-During the filing process, you will let our team know if you want a start date on the SS4 of 2021 or 2022.
+If you are a U.S. resident, go to this page to learn about our LLC and corporate formations.
+If you are outside the U.S., consider the extra time frame to apply for an EIN, and establish a U.S. bank account.
+During the filing process, you will let our team know if you want a start date on the SS4 of 2022 or 2023.